 Since we are interested in scattering events from polarized nucleons, the asymmetries must be corrected for the contributions from unpolarized background.
-These contributions mainly come from the (nearly - see below) unpolarized N nucleus in the target material (ND3), the liquid helium bath that surrounds it for cooling and the target windows that keep the whole apparatus together.
+These contributions mainly come from the (nearly - see below) unpolarized 15 N nucleus in the target material (ND3), the liquid helium bath that surrounds it for cooling and the target windows that keep the whole apparatus together.
 For this purpose, we define a quantity called dilution factor, which is the fraction of events scattered from the polarized deuterons.
-In order to explain the dilution factor better, we first define the raw asymmetry as:
+In order to explain the dilution factor better, we consider the raw asymmetry as described in Eq.
+12. In this equation, n^- and n^+ are determined by counting the inclusive scattering events for each helicity and normalizing with the accumulated beam charge.
+During the counting procedure, we have no way to know if the event is coming from the polarized target or from the unpolarized background.
+However, since the unpolarized contribution is the same for both helicities, it cancels out in the numerator.
+The denominator, on the other hand, is heavily diluted by the background contribution.
+Therefore, we need to correct the denominator such that: